Amar825/ATACseq-data-analysis-pipeline/README.md

 # ATAC-Seq Analysis: Yeast Hybridization Study

 This repository documents a full end-to-end ATAC-seq analysis performed on yeast (**Saccharomyces cerevisiae** and its hybrid with **S. uvarum**).
-The analysis includes data download, preprocessing, alignment, peak calling, differential accessibility analysis, and visualization — all done using bash, R, and open-source bioinformatics tools.
+The analysis includes data download, preprocessing, alignment, peak calling, and visualization — all done using bash, R, and open-source bioinformatics tools.

 ---
 ## Objectives